 - There are boiler rooms and other equipment areas, kitchens, pharmaceutical storage, and in some facilities, a temporary morgue, all of which need differing levels of climate control.

 Ventilation—along with filtration and purification equipment to prevent the spread of infection—is essential in all areas.
 Because climate control in a hospital is critical, there are often redundant and backup appliances in such settings.
 Equipment is frequently integrated with generators to prevent failures in emergencies.

 Data Center Climate Control

-Data centers typically have refrigeration appliances for climate control.
-Computers and peripherals generate tremendous amounts of heat.
-Although the units themselves have heat sinks and interior fans, heat dissipation requires additional cold air and ventilation.
+Computers and peripherals generate tremendous amounts of heat and equipment failure in IT can be caused by inadequate or broken air conditioning.
+Although the units themselves have heat sinks and interior fans, refrigeration appliances for climate control are essential to any data center.
+Heat dissipation requires additional cold air and ventilation.
 Humidifiers and dehumidifiers are also essential.

 Agricultural Climate Control